Arachidonic acid

-Arachidonic acid (AA, sometimes ARA) is a polyunsaturated omega-6 fatty acid 20:4(ω-6), or 20:4(5,8,11,14).
-It is structurally related to the saturated arachidic acid found in cupuaçu butter.
-Its name derives from the New Latin word arachis (peanut), but peanut oil does not contain any arachidonic acid.
+Arachidonic acid (AA, sometimes ARA) is a polyunsaturated omega−6 fatty acid 20:4(ω−6), or 20:4(5,8,11,14).
+It is a precursor in the formation of leukotrienes, prostaglandins, and thromboxanes.

+Together with omega−3 fatty acids and other omega−6 fatty acids, arachidonic acid provides energy for body functions, contributes to cell membrane structure, and participates in the synthesis of eicosanoids, which have numerous roles in physiology as signaling molecules.

+Its name derives from the ancient Greek neologism arachis 'peanut', although peanut oil does not contain any arachidonic acid.
+Arachidonate is the name of the derived carboxylate anion (conjugate base of the acid), salts, and some esters.

 Chemistry

 In chemical structure, arachidonic acid is a carboxylic acid with a 20-carbon chain and four cis-double bonds; the first double bond is located at the sixth carbon from the omega end.